Kopi luwak

-Although kopi luwak is a form of processing rather than a variety of coffee, it has been called one of the most expensive coffees in the world, with retail prices reaching 100 $/kg for farmed beans and 1300 $/kg for wild-collected beans.
+Although kopi luwak is a form of processing rather than a variety of coffee, it is known as one of the most expensive coffees in the world, with retail prices reaching 100 $/kg for farmed beans and 1000 $/kg for wild-collected beans.
 Another epithet for it is the "Holy Grail of coffees".

 History

 The origin of kopi luwak is closely connected to the history of coffee production in Indonesia; Dutch colonialists established coffee plantations in Indonesia and imported beans from Yemen.
 In the 19th century, farmers in central Java started to brew and drink coffee from excreted beans collected at their plantations.